Skip to Content

 Three Scottish banks issue notes – the Bank of Scotland, Clydesdale Bank and the Royal Bank of Scotland.
 Each uses unique designs.

-In theory, Bank of England and Scottish banknotes are both accepted across the UK as both state ‘pounds sterling’.
-But in practice some retailers aren’t keen on accepting the ‘other’ type.
+In theory, both Bank of England and Scottish banknotes are accepted across the UK as both state ‘pounds sterling’ on them.
+But in practice some retailers in England aren’t keen on accepting Scottish notes.
 This is less of an issue in places close to the border like Edinburgh or Northumberland, or in major tourist centres.

 Scottish bank notes.